Research

 Abstract

-Inspired by the principle of passive cooling found in the ancient traditional architecture of Dubai and the layout of the traditional house, The Dune proposes a new spatial experience facilitated by the 3d robotic concrete printing to create fluid spaces for the different functions.
+Inspired by the principle of passive cooling found in the ancient traditional architecture of Dubai and the layout of the traditional house, The Dune proposes a new spatial experience facilitated by 3d robotic concrete printing to create fluid spaces for the different functions.
 The amorphous form was developed based on wind simulation, resembling the formation of a sand dune.
-The form was designed to optimise wind intake through the roof wind-catchers and protect the courtyard inside from the direct wind.
+The form was designed to optimise wind intake through the roof wind-catchers and protect the courtyard inside from direct wind.

 The form raises gently and elegantly from the ground, making a gently sloping roof landscape easily accessible for walking.